 1959 Tennessee State Tigers

-It was Grambling State’s chance to roll and they did…107-85 over Linfield; 80-60 vs. Peru State and Anderson, 62-54.
-They met defensive-minded Westmister in the semi-finals and led by All-Americans Charles Hardnett, Willis Reed and Herschell West, they eked out the win, 45-44 and had a easier time in the finals as they romped over Georgetown, KY, 95-75 and won their first national title.
+It was Grambling State’s chance to roll and they did.
+They overcame Linfield College, 107-85, romped 80-60 over Peru State, and Anderson College, 62-54.
+They met defensive-minded Westminster, PA in the semi-finals and led by All-Americans Charles Hardnett, Willis Reed, and Herschell West, eked out the win, 45-44, and had an easier time in the finals as they romped over Georgetown, KY, 95-75 to win their first national title.
 Hardnett won the MVP/Chuck Taylor Award.
-Other contenders: Savannah State lost their first round game, 80-60 to Redlands, CA…Maryland State lost their first round game, 89-74 to Central Connecticut
+Other contenders: Savannah State lost their first-round game, 80-60 to Redlands, CA. Maryland State lost their first-round game, 89-74 to Central Connecticut.

 Past Tournament Champions